 Don’t book hotels on actual hotel’s official sites

 My last piece of advice is not to book your hotel stay directly on the hotel’s website.
-The reason for that is because travel sites are more flexible in extending discounts than the hotels so it is smart to take advantage of the deals that are available.
-But because there is no set rules to this game of traveling on a budget, it never hurts to compare all available options.
+The reason for that is because travel sites are typically more flexible in extending discounts than the hotels so it is smart to take advantage of the deals that are available.
+But because there is no set rules to this game of traveling on a budget, it never hurts to compare all available options before booking.

 I hope this post has been useful and helpful to you and most importantly will motivate you to explore this beautiful planet we’ve been blessed to live on.
-But in the event that you have any questions, please feel free to comment below or shoot me an email [email@example.com] and I’ll gladly address them.
+But in the event that you have any questions, please feel free to comment below and I’ll gladly address them.
+Lastly, if you’d like to save this on your Pinterest travel board or share this post with your friends, you can do so by hovering over the below picture and clicking on the pinterest icon.

 Until next time.